-- Water supply reservoir: A dam and impoundment area created, owned, and operated by the LCSA or a municipality to store water as part of a public water supply system, including necessary or customary appurtenant facilities such as access roads and transmission pipes.
-Water storage tanks and water treatment plants are separate uses not included as part of a water supply reservoir. - Sewage treatment plant: A plant for the primary, secondary, or tertiary treatment of sewage owned and operated by LCSA or a municipality. - Utility substation: A facility for the transformation or transmission and/or switching of voltages to distribution voltages that switches circuits and distributes usable/consumable electric power, or transmission of natural gas, or television or telephone signals. - Utility substation, transmission: A facility primarily serving as part of a regional interconnecting grid system that provides for the transformation, switching, and distribution of both transmission voltage and/or distribution voltages, or transmits natural gas, or television or telephone signals. - Utility transmission facility: A fixed structure that conveys or distributes electric power, water, or waste, and includes electric lines, water conduits, and sewer lines, and not otherwise listed. - Utility transmission lines, overhead: A line suspended on overhead structures and used for the transmission of electric power or other utility service to serve a regional area.
-Pursuant to Section 56-46.1 of the Code of Virginia, electrical transmission lines of 138 KV or more, approved by the State Corporation Commission, shall be deemed to have satisfied the requirements of this ordinance. - Utility transmission line, underground: A line used for the transmission or conveyance of water, sewage, natural gas, electricity, telephone signals, or other public utility service when located underground and serving a regional area.
-Pursuant to Section 56-46.1 of the Code of Virginia, electrical transmission lines of 138 kilovolts or more, approved by the State Corporation Commission, shall be deemed to have satisfied the requirements of this Ordinance. - Water storage tank: A tower or other facility for the storage of water for supply to a water supply system. - Water treatment plant: A plant for the purification of potable water owned and operated by LCSA or a municipality. - Water well, municipal: A well, used to collect water for a municipal water supply system.
+Utility Substation, Distribution: A facility for the transformation or transmission voltages to distribution voltages which switches circuits and distributes usable/consumable electric power, transmits natural gas, television or telephone signals dedicated to an individual user.

+- Utility Substation, Transmissionsubstation, transmission: A facility primarily serving as part of a regional interconnecting grid system whichthat provides for the transformation, switching, and distribution of both transmission voltage and/or distribution voltages, or transmits natural gas, or television or telephone signals.
+Such use may include a distribution and/or dedicated substation. - Utility transmission facility: A fixed structure that conveys or distributes electric power, water, or waste, and includes electric lines, water conduits, and sewer lines, and not otherwise listed. - Utility Transmission Line, Overhead transmission lines, overhead: A line suspended on overhead structures and used for the transmission of electric power or other utility service to serve a regional area.
+Pursuant to Section 56-46.1 of the Code of Virginia, electrical transmission lines of 138-KV or more, approved by the State Corporation Commission, shall be deemed to have satisfied the requirements of this ordinance. - Utility Transmission Line, Underground transmission line, underground: A line used for the transmission or conveyance of water, sewage, natural gas, electricity, telephone signals, or other public utility service when located underground and serving a regional area.
+Pursuant to Section 56-46.1 of the Code of Virginia, electrical transmission lines of 138 KVkilovolts or more, approved by the State Corporation Commission, shall be deemed to have satisfied the requirements of this Ordinance. - Water storage tank: A tower or other facility for the storage of water for supply to a water supply system. - Water treatment plant: A plant for the purification of potable water owned and operated by LCSA or a municipality. - Water well, municipal: A well, used to collect water for a municipal water supply system.
 Accessory uses include access roads, transmission pipes, generators, and well houses. - Electric Energy Storage, Utility Scale: One or more devices, assembled together, capable of storing energy in order to supply electrical energy at a future time, greater than 600kWh in nameplate capacity. - Other.
 Any other structure or use that meets the definition of "major utility" above, and is not otherwise listed.
 This includes any component of a public sewer system or public water supply system not defined above or defined as a minor utility.